Venthe/Currency-Exchange/README.md

 ## To do

-- Add audit trail to the currency exchange
 - Add prometheus library to enable metrics
 - Add micrometer library to enable tracing
 - Add Archunit test library and tests to ensure clean structure